What you will need:

 You are almost done!!!
 All you have to do now is glue the googly eyes on!

-I am not positive that this glue will last through the wash so be prepared to
+I am not positive that this glue will last through the wash so be prepared to have glue them back on if using it. |

 If you want to sew your Turkey onto your shirt you will want to put fusible interfacing on the inside of your t-shirt.
 This will keep your shirt from strectching while sewing.
 Cut the interfacing bigger than your Turkey and iron on (using manufacteres instructions).